Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: Quasiparticles in FCIs

 \subsection{Single delocalized quasiparticles}

 Using the energy levels in the presence of a single delocalized quasiparticle and the ground energy in the absence of quasiparticles, we can estimate the energy cost of a delocalized quasiparticle excitation.
 For a system of $N=N_0, N_s=N_{s,0}=3N_0/2$ without quasiparticles, there are three nearly degenerate FCI ground states with mean energy ${\bar E}_{\rm gs}$.
-We define the creation energy of a single delocalized quasiparticle as $E_{\rm 1qp}({\bm Q})\equiv E_{N=N_0+1,N_s=N_{s,0}+1}({\bm Q})-{\bar E}_{\rm gs}$, where $E_{N=N_0+1,N_s=N_{s,0}+1}({\bm Q})$ is the energy level with momentum ${\bm Q}$ of the many-body Hamiltonian $H$ (impurity potential excluded) of the system size $N=N_0+1,N_s=N_{s,0}+1$ (such that one delocalized quasiparticle is added to the ground state).
+We define the creation energy of a single delocalized quasiparticle as

+where $E_{N=N_0+1,N_s=N_{s,0}+1}({\bm Q})$ is the energy level with momentum ${\bm Q}$ of the many-body Hamiltonian $H$ (impurity potential excluded) of the system size $N=N_0+1,N_s=N_{s,0}+1$ (such that one delocalized quasiparticle is added to the ground state).
 We refer to Ref.~\cite{PhysRevB.90.245401} for the allowed momentum in tilted samples.
 In our calculations, we do not include the contribution from a uniform neutralizing charge background, which was considered by previous studies of FQH states in Landau levels~\cite{PhysRevLett.52.1583,PhysRevLett.54.237,PhysRevB.34.2670,PhysRevB.33.2221}.
 In Fig.~\ref{qp_energy_K}(a), we show $E_{\rm 1qp}({\bm Q})$ for $N_0=22$, whose ${\bar E}_{\rm gs}\approx 1.088 \ {\rm eV}$. $E_{\rm 1qp}({\bm Q})$ can also be understood as a dispersive band of the single quasiparticle, with $\Delta_s$ the bandwidth.
 This quasiparticle band is quite flat at all twisted angles considered by us.
 In usual Landau levels under a uniform magnetic field, the quasiparticle band is exactly flat.
 The weak dispersion observed here results from the non-uniform quantum geometry (Berry curvature and quantum metric) of the moir\'e band.
 Anyon dispersion in Landau levels under a non-uniform magnetic field (equivalent to non-uniform quantum geometry) was also reported recently~\cite{schleith2025anyondispersionnonuniformmagnetic}.

 Analogous to Wannier states in a single-particle Bloch band, anyon Wannier states can be constructed for the single quasiparticle band.
 Since there is one state per momentum $\bm Q$ in the single quasiparticle band, there is exactly one anyon Wannier state per unit cell in real space.
 The valley-polarized FCI state respect the $C_{3z}$ and $C_{2y}\mathcal{T}$ symmetries, where $C_{nj}$ is the $n$-fold rotation around the $j$ axis and $\mathcal{T}$ is the time reversal symmetry.
 The symmetry-preserving anyon Wannier states are centered at the $\mathcal{R}_M^M$ sites with positions given by $\bm R= n_1 \bm a_1+ n_2 \bm a_2$, where $n_{1,2}$ are integers.